 1. Summarize the concept of prestress, materials and types of pre-stressing.
 2. Analyse the section for flexure and losses of pre-stress in concrete under different loading condition.
 3. Explain deflection and analyse pre-stressed concrete members.
 4. Analyse the section for flexure, shear in reference with IS code recommendations 5.
-Solve for the permissible stress, Pre-stressing force and Eccentricity in a pre-tensioned and post- tensioned sections.
+Solve for the permissible stress, Pre-stressing force and Eccentricity in a pre-tensioned and

-MATERIALS: High strength concrete and steel, stress-Strain characteristics and properties, Pre-tensioning and Post-tensioning systems, Tensioning methods and End Anchorages.
+MATERIALS: High strength concrete and steel, stress-Strain characteristics and properties, Pretensioning and Post-tensioning systems, Tensioning methods and End Anchorages.